SinghDPrithvi/PickleCraft/README.md

-# Pickle_Craft
+# pickleCraft
-Contains all the designs for our satellite and source code for it.
+Contains all the designs for our satellite and its source code.